-I do not expect you to necessarily have much in the way of findings yet at this point.
-However, you should discuss what you think you might find: in other words, what is your hypothesis: a possible answer (or answers) to your question.
-What sorts of things will you be looking for in the data, and how will they help you determine if your hypothesis is correct?
+Second, you should discuss how you will be analyzing the primary materials and what you think you might find.
+In other words, what is your hypothesis: a possible answer (or answers) to your question?
+What sorts of things will you be looking for in the data, and how will they help you determine if your hypothesis is correct - or incorrect?
 How does the 'literature' you are engaging with help you think about possible answers to your question?
 (At this point, you may have one hypothesis, or several.
 It may be relatively specific, or fairly broad.
 But it is important to show that you have thought about how you might answer your question, and how your data will help you come up with an answer).